unioslo/zabbix-cli/docs/manual.rst

   This command will fail if both ``default_hostgroup`` and [hostgroups] are empty.

 * **[proxy]:** Proxy server used to monitor this host.
-One can use wildcards to define a group of proxy servers from where the system will choose a random proxy.
+One can use regular expressions to define a group of proxy servers from where the system will choose a random proxy.

   If this parameter is not defined, the system will assign a random proxy from the list of all available proxies.

+  If the system does not have proxy servers defined, the new host will be monitor by the Zabbix-server.

+  e.g. Some regular expressions that can be used:

+  - proxy-(prod|test)+d\.example\.org
+    e.g. proxy-prod1.example.org and proxy-test8.example.org
+    will match this expression.

+  - .+
+    All proxies will match this expression.

 * **[status]:** Status of the host.
 If this parameter is not defined, the system will use the default.